No, I don't think anybody died or I'd see Geraldo on Fox and I don't see Geraldo so I don't think anybody died.

 The Republicans made it worse.

-Look, folks, we gave it our best shot, but I'm we're just we're gonna have to now.
+Look, folks, we gave it our best shot, but we're going to have to now government's going to have to essentially put everybody on Medicaid.

-And it's gonna be free for you.
+And it's going to be free for you.

 That's the next lie that's coming.

-Okay, we've got one big exciting broadcast hour to go.
+Okay, we've got one big, exciting broadcast hour to go.